whats2000/MedVoiceQAReasonDataset/README.md

 - [x] Implement the annotation pipeline using LangGraph
 - [x] Implement the human verification UI
 - [x] Publish the workshop paper for the pipeline (For [AgentX competition](https://rdi.berkeley.edu/agentx/))
+- [x] Run the full 300-sample pipeline
+- [x] Release the paper reported dataset.
+Look at section [3.5 · (Optional) Download Pre-generated Raw Data](#35--optional-download-pre-generated-raw-data) for details.
+- [ ] Publish the full detailed paper
 - [ ] Cooperate with medical institutions to validate the dataset
 - [ ] Publish the dataset on Hugging Face
-- [ ] Publish the full detailed paper with human validation results to ArXiv

 ---